 What Do Command of Evidence Questions Test?

-This article will deal with Command of Evidence questions on the Reading section exclusively (see our Writing-focused coming soon).
+This article will deal with Command of Evidence questions on the Reading section exclusively (for SAT Writing, see our Writing-focused Command of Evidence question tips).
 These questions will ask you to:

 - Identify the best textual evidence for your answer to the previous question.